Skip to content

 src/sase/llm_provider/config.py Config file reader (sase.yml)

-src/sase/llm_provider/types.py ModelTier, LoggingContext types
+src/sase/llm_provider/types.py ModelTier, InvokeResult, LoggingContext types

 src/sase/llm_provider/_invoke.py invoke_agent() orchestrator